by Russ Lowthian

 Passing several resorts, you may want to stop for a selfie by the big fish monument.
 Riding up the east shoreline through towering pines, the MRT is soon up to the Federal Dam where Lake

-it the largest reservoir on the Mississippi River system.
-Approximately 45 miles from Bemidji
+it the largest river reservoir.
+Approximately 45 miles from Bemidji,

-As the river meanders, now in a southerly direction, the MRT follows suit, passing through a Native American village called Ball Club.
+The MRT follows suit as the river meanders, now in a southerly direction, passing through a Native American village called Ball Club.
 Here the river dips and then flows to the east again.
-Soon the MRT rolls into Schoolcraft State Park where it meets back up with the Mississippi.
+Soon the MRT rolls into Schoolcraft State Park, where it meets back up with the Mississippi.
 This secluded park is the perfect place to take a break.
 Quiet and peaceful, the park offers a relaxing

-environment with a virgin white pine forest that is more than 300 years old.
-Take a panoramic virtual tour of the area here and then it’s on to some Wizard of Oz trivia.
+environment with a virgin white pine forest over 300 years old.
+Take a panoramic virtual tour of the area here, and then it’s on to some Wizard of Oz trivia.

 Rolling into Grand Rapids

-This is the town where Judy Garland, from the Wizard of Oz, spent her childhood.
+This is the town where Judy Garland, from The Wizard of Oz, spent her childhood.
 Today the community offers visitors many fun options to explore, along with the Judy Garland Museum.
 Once settled in, visit the Forest History Center and the local art scene.
-Not only is this area rich in forested beauty it also offers a number of art forms including many bronze sculptures and historic architectural sites.
+Not only is this area rich in forested beauty, but it also offers many art forms, including many bronze sculptures and historic architectural sites.
 Grand Rapids is also the western gateway to the Mesabi Iron Trail and Range.
 Another LAB Bike Friendly Community it’s easy to get around this river town and explore the city by bike.
 If you have a few extra days, the mining communities along this Mesabi trail are worth checking out.
 For lodging and more things to do when not riding, see our Bike Grand Rapids article.

 MRT – Day 3 from Grand Rapids to Aitkin